Best Toys for 3-Month-Old Brain Development (Simple & Affordable)

 Frequently Asked Questions

-How many toys does my 3-month-old actually need?
+How many toys should my three-month-old have?

-Are electronic toys beneficial for 3-month-olds?
+Are electronic toys a benefit to 3-month-olds?

-How long should playtime last for a 3-month-old?
+How long should a 3-month-old be playing?

-Are expensive developmental toys worth the investment?
+Are developmental toys worth the cost?

 How often should I rotate toys for my 3-month-old?

-What colors can 3-month-olds see best?
+What colors do 3-month-olds see best?

 Is it normal for my 3-month-old to put everything in their mouth?